gentooinit/solution_for_the_little_lisper/((2 Do It, Do It Again, and Again, and Again ) 17).md

 A6: t asks if t is true.

 Q7: Is t true?
-A7: Yes, because the question t if always true!
+A7: Yes, because the question t is always true!

 Q8: t
 Q8: t